Gwali-1/Swytch/docs/docs/ActorPool.md

 This class provides methods for initializing the pool, registering your actor types, and sending messages to them.

 Swytch internally leverages Akka.NET to implement its actor pool(Actor System).
-It wraps around some of the Akka.NET complexity and exposes methods utility class called `ActorPool` that allows you to initialize and interact with the actor infrastructure seamlessly.
+It wraps around some of the Akka.NET complexity and exposes methods on a  utility class called `ActorPool` that allows you to initialize and interact with the actor infrastructure seamlessly.

 _Let's explore how to use it..._